Fernando is a millennial university student who writes real articles for real people.

 So, you can’t make connections with people.
 It happens, and it’s not uncommon.
 But there are disadvantages to not knowing how to make effective connections.

 - You can’t make connections with newly acquainted people.

 - These newly acquainted people cannot get promoted to a friend.

 This is a cyclic problem.
-For one, if you can’t connect with people, you can’t acquaint with people, and if you can’t connect with acquaintances, you can’t make friends.
+For one, if you can’t connect with people, you can’t acquaint with people, and if you can’t connect with acquaintances, you can’t make good friends.

-Remember, a friend is a person that you share a mutually beneficial connection with.
+Remember, a good friend is a person that you share a mutually beneficial connection with.
 If you can’t do that, how on earth are you going to become friends with this person?